 When the roux is cooked which takes a couple of minutes then add the herbs and spices like:

 - Garlic powder

 Mix thoroughly while adding the remaining vegetable broth.
 Beat the sauce with a whisk or spoon as the flour can turn into lumps.

 Lastly, you can add the tomato puree then let the sauce simmer so the sauce can thicken.
 Do not let it cook for too long.
 It is ready to use.

 Great to eat with

 This homemade enchilada sauce is so good you can add it to your favorite recipes like:

 Store the best vegan enchilada sauce

-You can store this enchilada sauce in the fridge for a max of 5 days in an air tight container.
-This sauces freezes well and can be stored in an air tight container as well.
+You can store this enchilada sauce in the fridge for a max of 5 days in an airtight container.
+This sauce freezes very well and can be stored in an airtight container as well.